RenderKit/embree/doc/src/api.md

 Embree uses standard C++ pointers in its implementation.
 SYCL might not be able to detect the memory space these pointers refer to and has to treat them as generic pointers which are not performing well.
-DPC++ compiler has advanced optimizations to infer the proper address space to avoid usage of generic pointers.
+The DPC++ compiler has advanced optimizations to infer the proper address space to avoid usage of generic pointers.

 However, if you still encounter the following warning during ahead of time compilation of SYCL kernels, then generic pointer loads are used: